Fluid Frenzy for Unity: GPU Fluid Simulation.

 • 2.5D Shallow Water Simulation: Fluid Frenzy uses shallow water equations to simulate wave behavior, flow, and height-based movement across a surface.

-• Terrain Interaction: The simulation adapts to Unity Terrain, the custom Terraform Terrain system, or any other heightmap-based terrain.
+• Terrain Interaction: The simulation works with Unity Terrain, the custom Terraform Terrain system, or any heightmap-based terrain.
 Fluids follow slopes, fill depressions, and move around obstacles.

 • Terraforming: The system includes real-time terrain modification, allowing fluids to erode and alter terrain layers.
 This can be used to create dynamic environments or god-game mechanics.